 Only problem is, it actually WASN’T building my business.
-Or doing anything, for that matter, other than taking up precious time.
+Or doing anything, for that matter, other than taking up all my precious time.

 Here’s the thing:

-Writing content is a pain, especially if it’s something you don’t enjoy.
-And, since buyers use content to help make purchase decisions 67% of the time, knowing how to write a blog post and create content people love is an essential part of doing business online.
+Buyers use content to help them make purchase decisions 67% of the time, so knowing how to write a blog post and create content people love is an essential part of doing business online.

-But writing content that doesn’t get seen or shared or gets you paid is an even bigger pain.
-After all, if you’re not getting paid, your business is just a hobby.
+But writing content that doesn’t get seen or shared or gets you paid is an even bigger problem.
+Because if you’re not getting paid, you don’t have a business.

 According to Hubspot, it takes the average marketer in North America 3-4 hours to write a single, 500-word blog post.